Your guide to doing business in Denmark

-As a general rule, the income year (tax year) runs from 1st of January to 31st of December.
+As a general rule, the income year (tax year) runs from 1 January to 31 December.

 When a CVR-number is obtained, a separate code or Nem-ID to access the tax authorities system is required and must be obtained separately.
 The access is vital to comply for reports and withholding.

 Additionally, all companies/entities are entitled to gain access to a Digital Mailbox (“Digital Postkasse”) through which all correspondence from the Danish authorities is received.

 Further information can be found on the following governmental webpages: